RubixML/ML/docs/graph/trees/api.md

 ```

 ### Destroy the Tree
-Remove the root node and its descendents from the tree:
+Remove the root node and its descendants from the tree:
 ```php
 public destroy() : void
 ```